 Change in Control Policy.
-On August 9, 2022, our Board of Directors approved the Change in Control Policy pursuant to which certain of our employees are eligible to participate, including each of our currently employed named executive officers.
+On August 9, 2022, our Board of Directors approved the Change in Control Policy pursuant to which certain of our employees are eligible to participate, including each of our named executive officers.
 The terms "cause," "good reason," and "change in control" referred to below are defined in the Change in Control Policy.

-Under the Change in Control Policy, if a participant's employment is terminated by the Company without cause or by the participant for good reason, in either case other than during the period beginning six months before a change in control and ending twelve (12) months after the change in control, he or she will be eligible to receive: (i) continued payment of his or base salary for a period of twelve (12) months following termination, (ii) monthly payments equal to the participant's premium costs for continued coverage under our health, dental and other insurance plans, and (iii) for our Chief Executive Officer only, a pro-rata portion of the Chief Executive Officer's annual cash bonus for the year of termination based on actual performance.
+Under the Change in Control Policy, if a participant's employment is terminated by the Company without cause or by the participant for good reason, in either case other than during the period beginning six months before a change in control and ending twelve (12) months after the change in control, he or she will be eligible to receive: (i) continued payment of the participant's base salary for a period of twelve (12) months following termination, (ii) monthly payments equal to the participant's premium costs for continued coverage under our health, dental and other insurance plans for a period of twelve (12) months following termination, and (iii) for our Chief Executive Officer only, a pro-rata portion of the Chief Executive Officer's annual cash bonus for the year of termination based on actual performance.